-Porting is the process of moving your phone number from an existing provider to Telebroad.
-The idea is that you keep the same phone number as you switch to Telebroad with your clients not noticing any difference in their ability to contact you.
+Porting is the process of moving your phone numbers from an existing provider to Telebroad.
+The idea is that you keep the same phone numbers as you switch to Telebroad with your clients not noticing any difference in their ability to contact you.

-Incorrect information on the porting documents may delay the process, so pay close attention to details when filling them up.
-To assure accuracy of the forms it is advisable you obtain all the relevant details from your existing provider.
+Incorrect information may delay the process, so please pay close attention to the details you provide when filling a porting request.
+To assure accuracy it is advisable you obtain all the relevant details from your existing provider.
 Additionally, it is important you don't have any past-due bills with your current provider.